react-native-cookies/cookies/README.md

 - [x] iOS
 - [x] Android

 Currently lacking support for Windows, Web, and Expo.
-Support for these platforms will created when there is a need for them.
+Support for these platforms will be created when there is a need for them.
 Starts with a posted issue.

 ## Installation